NathyG2524/simple_shell/README.md

 **To better understand how the shell actually works, you can read our [Article].**

 ## About this project
-This project is a simple version of the linux shell made for [Holberton School] taking part of the "Low-level programming & Algorithm - Linux and Unix system programming" projects.\
 It is created using the **C programming Language** and it can do many functionalities that a real shell does.

 ## Essential Functionalities of the Simple Shell: